 That’s why BlueCat has a flexible, intelligent DNS resolution service to manage routing of cloud assets.
 Here’s how it works: within BlueCat’s DNS Edge, each data source is a DNS namespace.
 When DNS Edge is the first hop, it simply checks each source in whichever order the administrator chooses.
 If the answer isn’t returned from the first namespace, DNS Edge forwards the query to the next namespace in the priority order – this continues until an answer is found.

 Another challenge is finding a solution which integrates well with your cloud provider(s) of choice.
 While some DNS companies pick a cloud partner to the exclusion of all others, BlueCat recognizes that most large enterprises use an “all of the above” approach to the cloud.
-That’s why our DNS management tools are available and certified on AWS and Azure, with Google Cloud Platform coming very soon.
+That’s why our DNS management tools are available and certified on AWS, Azure, and Google Cloud Platform.
 We also work with many of the major providers of private clouds, allowing our customers to manage their DNS infrastructure wherever they please.

 Security is a paramount concern for any network administrator, and the cloud adds yet another layer of infrastructure to worry about.
 Have you ever tried to implement DNSSEC using decentralized management through BIND or Microsoft tools?
 It’s not easy.